Spontaneous scalarization: Open problems and future perspectives

 \subsection{Scalarization and cosmology}

-As already discussed in Sec.~\ref{sec:mixed_model}, one of the key challenges for scalarization is understanding whether it is compatible with cosmology.
-Recall that the main premise of scalarization is that there exists some constant value of the scalar field, $\varphi_0$, for which spacetimes of \gr become admissible solutions to the field equations and it is these solutions that describe stationary objects that we expect (from an observational perspective) to carry no scalar charge.
-For this to be true, cosmic evolution needs to comply and drive $\varphi$ to $\varphi_0$ in the late universe, or else the whole universe will in effect be ``scalarized.''
-It has been pointed out early on by~\textcite{Damour:1992kf} and more recently by~\textcite{Anderson:2016aoi, Franchini:2019npi} that reaching this preferred value for the scalar fields in the late universe is not generic for simple models of scalarization and instead requires severe fine-tuning of initial conditions.
+As discussed in Sec.~\ref{sec:mixed_model}, one of the key challenges for scalarization is understanding whether it is compatible with cosmology.
+Recall that the main premise of scalarization is that there is a constant value of the scalar field $\varphi_0$ for which spacetimes of \gr become admissible solutions to the field equations, and it is these solutions that describe stationary objects that we expect (from an observational perspective) to carry no scalar charge.
+For this to be true, cosmic evolution needs to comply and drive $\varphi$ to $\varphi_0$ in the late Universe; otherwise, the entire Universe will in effect be ``scalarized.''
+It was pointed out early on by~\textcite{Damour:1992kf} and more recently by~\textcite{Anderson:2016aoi, Franchini:2019npi} that reaching this preferred value for the scalar fields in the late Universe is not generic for simple models of scalarization and instead requires severe fine-tuning of initial conditions.